ayushi97/Instacart-Martket-Analysis/README.md

 2. Leveraged association mining by building Apriori Algorithm for finding rules with strong confidence and lift ratio
 3. Build a logistic regression busing XGBoost for predicting whether a product would be reordered in R.

+Future work includes using a clustering algo such as KNN with PCA for user segmentation and profiling.